Welcome to today's edition of the Rush 24-7 podcast.

 Will they stop pestering us on the issue now?

-All of this panic and this nonsense and these crazy, like uh global warming hardest hit on women.
+All of this panic and this nonsense and these crazy, like global warming hardest hit on women.

-What's the what's the actual headline here?
+What's the actual headline here?

-Women bear the brunt of cleibal chick climate change.
+Women bear the brunt of climate change.

-I thought it was animals, I thought it was poor countries.
+I thought it was poor countries.

-I I mean the uh carbon cost of Christmas.
+I mean, the carbon cost of Christmas.

 People see this stuff every day.